-We have consistently maintained high quality ratings across our dental services, and as at 31 March 2019, 98% of our practices met the essential standards set by the CQC.
+We have consistently maintained high quality ratings across our dental services, and as at 31 March 2020, 100% of our practices met the essential standards set by the CQC.

 We continue to work closely with the Royal Society for Prevention of Accidents ("RoSPA"), implementing its Quality Safety Assessment (QSA) management system audit across the company.
 The QSA process helps ensure measurable standards of performance are being constantly improved and maintained throughout the business.
-In 2018, mydentist was awarded the 'RoSPA Commended in the Healthcare Services Industry Sector Award'.
-This builds upon our previous three years of success, where we achieved Gold Awards.
+In 2020, {my}dentist was awarded a Gold Award by RoSPA for the sixth consecutive year in recognition of high levels of Health and Safety standards.